-The course is a study of environmental factors including biological, physical and chemical factors that affect the health of a community.
+The course is a study of environmental factors including biological, genetic, physical and chemical factors that affect the health of a community.

 Environmental health science is one of the five basic areas of knowledge needed to practice public health as defined by the Council on Education for Public Health.
 New environmental threats and concerns present their own danger to the ecology of the planet and to the health of the human inhabitants.
 Humanity’s God-ordained role as stewards is not to destroy, but rather to work and keep the earth (Genesis 1:28, 2:15).
-This course is designed to help prepare Christian students in public health take a leadership role in protecting the environment to safeguard human wellness.
+This course is designed to help prepare Christian students in public health to take a leadership role in protecting the environment to safeguard human wellness.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Conservation Effort Presentation
+Conservation Effort Project

 The student will explore a current environmental issue as it relates to human health.
-He/she will write a 15-page research paper that includes a thorough discussion of the science behind the issue as well as the theory and possible policies for mitigation of the associated problems.
+The student will write a 15-page research paper that includes a thorough discussion of the science behind the issue as well as the theory and possible policies for mitigation of the associated problems.
 This assignment will be submitted in 3 parts: